anunay999/read-smart/plugin/README.md

 # Read Smart Chrome Extension

-A Chrome extension that enables a distraction-free reader mode and can rephrase web content using Gemini Pro or your own custom API.
+A Chrome extension that enables a distraction-free reader mode and can rephrase web content using Gemini 2.5 Flash or your own custom API.

 ---